mokolabs/the.railsi.st/_posts/2007-7-15-styler-adds-support-for-nested-stylesheets.markdown

 + Styles for an entire controller should be stored in <code>controller.css</code>
 + Styles for specific actions should be stored in <code>controller/action.css</code>

-Also... there's no configuration required, and you can use flat and nested stylesheets at the same time.
+Also... there's no configuration required, and you can use flat and nested sheets interchangeably.